cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 ```

-## Query data service
+## Query Res-Edge Data Service

-- Run `kic [entity-type] list` to query the data service and return all entities in the data service:
+- Run `kic [entity-type] list` to query the Res-Edge Data Service and return all entities in this data service

-> To dive deeper into these commands and learn more about filtering results, go to [Query Res-Edge Data](../query-res-edge-data.md).
+> To dive deeper into these commands and learn more about filtering results, go to [Query Res-Edge Data Service](../query-res-edge-data.md)

 ```bash